shziyang/Segment-Like-A-Pathologist/README.md

 # Segment-Like-A-Pathologist

-This repository contains the official PyTorch implementation of the following paper:
+This repository contains the official PyTorch implementation of the following paper（The complete model code and dataset will be made public after the paper is accepted）:

 #### Segment Like A Pathologist: Learning reliable diagnostic thinking and experience for Precise Plant Pests and Diseases Segmentation in Complex Environment